 Minced ginger to your taste

-1 tablespoon Worcestershire sauce – Lea & Perrins.
+1 teaspoon Worcestershire sauce – Lea & Perrins.

 Salt and pepper to taste